thermalCat/numerical/README.md

 Copilot acknowledges the omission, and gives the moon a circular orbit, with the correct period.

 ### Just occasionally a pearl of wisdom will appear unnanounced:
-I noticed that gravitational forces had a factor $\vec{ r } \div \vec{ r }^3$ instead the expected $1 \div \vec{r}^2$.
+I noticed that acceleration due to gravity had a factor $\vec{ r } \div \vec{ r }^3$ instead the expected $1 \div \vec{r}^2$.
 This is a neat trick which avoids losing the direction information when squaring the vector r.
 I have, in the past, solved similar problems by calculating magnitude & direction seperately and then reconstructing the vector.
-This is elegant in a good way: the simple & obvious kind, not the showing off kind.
+This is elegant in a good way: Obvious when it's pointed out.

 ## First thoughts on github AI autocomplete
 Intelisense on steroids.